Landlord Retaliation Eviction UK Tenant Rights

 The AI-Drafted Letters feature produces formal letters referencing the specific legislation that applies to your situation, including the Deregulation Act 2015 and the Renters' Rights Act 2025.
 A well-drafted letter to your landlord, setting out clearly that you are aware of the retaliation protections and will use them, often changes the dynamic before any court proceedings become necessary.

-If the matter does proceed to tribunal, Remedy's Tribunal Support and Bundle Generation feature helps you prepare the evidence pack, track deadlines, and understand what the First-tier Tribunal will be looking for.
+If the matter does proceed to a hearing, Remedy's Tribunal Support and Bundle Generation feature helps you prepare the evidence pack, track deadlines, and understand what the county court will be looking for in a possession claim.
 The Negotiation Dashboard shows estimated claim value ranges and success probability scores based on similar past cases.

 Remedy operates on a no-win-no-fee model.
 The platform tier costs £40 as a one-time payment.
 The expert tier starts at 10% of winnings, with nothing to pay if the claim is lost.
 Start with the free instant assessment and see exactly where you stand before spending anything.